stat545ubc-2023/assignment-b1-lpuumala/README.md

   - Clone GitHub repo when opening a New Project in R Studio
   - Pull changes from Git
   - Open, edit and run code in the R Studio editor
+  - After making any changes to  the .Rmd file, re-knit the corresponding .md file
 - Commit and push changes to GitHub, as required
 - .md files can be edited directly in GitHub or locally in RStudio